 If the FCRC or LTC-ADI decides that a transfer does not meet one of the allowable transfer criteria (see PM 07-02-20-b), the transfer is non-allowable.
 If the net value of all transfers is $5,000 or less, determine if the transfer is allowable and, if not, calculate the length of the penalty period.
-If the net value of all transfers is more than $5,000, complete a referral packet and send to HFS Long Term Care - Asset Discovery Investigation (LTC-ADI) for review (see PM 07-02-20-a).
+If the net value of all transfers is more than $5,000, complete a referral packet using the HFS 3654A and send to HFS Long Term Care - Asset Discovery Investigation (LTC-ADI) for review (see PM 07-02-20-a).
 For non-allowable transfers, customers are subject to a penalty period for nursing home (NH), SLF, and DoA HCBS waiver services (see NOTE).
 If otherwise eligible, the person remains entitled to other covered medical services.

 NOTE: Persons with a penalty period who are eligible for QMB benefits remain eligible for LTC services during the benefit period in which Medicare-covered SNF services are received.

 For NH and SLF cases, do not allow a deduction from income for NH or SLF expenses and/or charges for DoA HCBS services incurred during a penalty period.
 For NH, SLF, or DoA HCBS waiver cases, do not allow these expenses to meet any spenddown amount.
 This applies whether or not the person received benefits during the penalty period.

 When multiple non-allowable transfers are reported, combine them and treat them as a single transaction.
 Determine a single penalty period, equal to the total length of time (including partial months) the uncompensated amount (see NOTE below) of resources transferred meets the person's monthly (30-day) LTC costs at the private rate.
 There is no maximum penalty period.

 - For nursing home cases, use the private rate at the facility where the person lives.